Yerevan State Institute of Theatre and Cinematography: History

-In 1994 after Armenian independence and due to political changes, the government decided to split the institute into two separate institutions – the State Academy of Fine Arts of Armenia and the Yerevan State Institute of Theater.
+In 1994 after Armenian Independence Day and due to political changes, the government decided to split the institute into two separate institutions, the State Academy of Fine Arts of Armenia and the Yerevan State Institute of Theater.

-In 1999, the institute was restructured and became known as the Yerevan State Institute of Theatre and Cinematography, with a major expansion in its specialties.
+In 1999, it was restructured again and became known as the Yerevan State Theatre and Film Institute, with a major expansion in its degree offerings.

-Specialties
+Degrees

-The university has 12 main specialties:
+The university has 12 main degrees: